flipzoom/PageHitCounter/README.md

 This gives you a quick overview of how many visitors have read a news or a blog post, for example, without first having to open complex tools such as Google Analytics.
 This module quickly provides simple information, e.g. for editors.

 Works with *ProCache* and *AdBockers*.
 With a lightweight tracking code of only 490 bytes (gzipped).
+And no code changes necessary!

 In addition GDPR compliant, since no personal data or IP addresses are stored.
 Only session cookies are stored without information.